-Siri sat, idly playing with one of the tassels on her dress.
+Siri played idly with one of the tassels on her dress.
 The final God was seating himself in his pavilion.
-That’s twenty-five, she thought, counting again.
+That’s twenty-five, she thought.
 It should be all of them.

-Suddenly, out in the audience, people began to rise, then kneel themselves to the ground in front of their benches.
+Suddenly, out in the audience, people began to rise, then kneel themselves to the ground.
 Siri frowned, standing up, looking across the stadium.

 She didn’t see anything.
 What was she missing?
 Had the God King arrived, or was this something else?
-The people certainly did seem to be waiting for something.
 Even the Gods had risen and gone down on their knees, though they didn’t bow themselves down as far as the people.

-And. .they all seemed to be bowing toward Siri.
-Some sort of ritual greeting? she thought.
-For their new queen?
+And they all seemed to be bowing toward Siri.
+Some sort of ritual greeting for their new queen?

 Then she saw it.
-The colors of her dress grew more brighter, the stone at her feet gained luster, and her very skin became more vibrant with color.
+The colors of her dress grew brighter, the stone at her feet gained luster, and her very skin became more vibrant.
 In front of her, a white serving bowl began to shine, then it seemed to stretch, the white color splitting into the colors of the rainbow.

-A serving women tugged on Siri’s sleeve from below--the woman had bowed without Siri noticing.
+A serving women tugged on Siri’s sleeve from where she knelt below.
 “Vessel,” the woman whispered, “behind you!”

 Warbreaker